 The Trust resources activities to support this watercolour movement and community – to assist livelihoods and wellbeing to thrive.

-It is a charitable Trust with deductible gift recipient status (DGR).
-All donations over $2 are tax deductible.Donate now Next: What does the trust support?
+It is a charitable Trust in the process of obtaining deductible gift recipient status (DGR).
+Currently donations are auspiced by Big hART Inc and all donations over $2 are tax deductible.Donate now Next: What does the trust support?

 The Trust works in partnership with Iltja Ntjarra Many Hands Art Centre to support professional development and outreach, so that more community members have the opportunity to strengthen their art making and improve their wellbeing.